Merkuryo/devops-with-docker/README.md

 #### Chapter 1: Docker Compose Basics

 - **2.1 Simple Service Writing to Log** ✓ - Docker Compose with volume binding for logs
+- **2.2 Simple Service with Browser** ✓ - Docker Compose with port mapping for web service

 ## Repository Structure